-However, given timetabling pressures, the absence of extra funding and limited specialist training, evidence and experience tells us schools are struggling to become experts and deliver impactful lessons.
+With timetabling pressures, the absence of extra funding and limited specialist training, evidence and experience tells us schools are struggling to deliver impactful lessons.
 Moreover, 50% of students in academies, sixth forms, colleges and free and independent schools are not required to be taught money skills.
 This is against a backdrop where 39% of teachers feel financial education, as it is currently taught, will make no difference to how young people see monetary issues (Nationwide).

 Need for Enterprise Education

 Youth unemployment and long-term joblessness is still stubbornly high.